Arsenal news: Emery charged by FA for improper conduct after kicking bottle into stands | Goal.com

 The bottle struck a Brighton supporter and though it was not included in the official's match report, Emery confirmed he spoke to the fan after the match and apologised for his actions while addressing media after the contest.

-"I said to them [the supporter], apologies, because I kick the bottle after a disappointing action for us in the last minutes," he told reporters in his post-match news conference.
+"I said to [the supporter], apologies, because I kicked the bottle after a disappointing action for us in the last minutes," he told reporters in his post-match news conference.

 "It wasn't hard, but it touched one supporter for them.
 I said to them 'I'm sorry'."